Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: Introduction

 \section{Introduction}

-Ni-Mn-Ga Heusler alloys are known for their magnetic shape memory effects,\cite{Heczko2000,Straka2019,Heczko2022} one of the multiferroic effects utilizing ferromagnetism and ferroelasticity.
+Ni-Mn-Ga Heusler alloys are ordered compounds known for their magnetic shape memory effects,\cite{Heczko2000,Straka2019,Heczko2022} one of the multiferroic effects utilizing ferromagnetism and ferroelasticity.
 At room temperature, the stoichiometric \nmg Heusler phase is cubic, ordered L2$_1$ structure \cite{Webster1984} called austenite.
 It is ferromagnetic with Curie point at about \qty{380}{K}.
-At about \qty{200}{K}, it transforms into a five-layered modulated phase \cite{Martynov1992} now marked 10M, called martensite.\cite{Heczko2022} This martensitic transformation, essential for multiferroicity in this material, is thermoelastic, displacive, and diffusionless with small thermal hysteresis of several degrees.
+At about \qty{200}{K}, the parent phase transforms into a five-layered modulated phase \cite{Martynov1992} now marked 10M, called martensite.\cite{Heczko2022} This martensitic transformation, essential for multiferroicity in this material, is thermoelastic, displacive, and diffusionless with small thermal hysteresis of several degrees.

-The conditions for the magnetic shape memory effect are hierarchical twinned structure and extreme mobility of particular a/c twin boundaries\cite{Straka2011,Chmielus2009}.
-The mobility stems from the extreme shear instability of the lattice\cite{Heczko2018,Repcek2024}.
-However, the origin of such an extreme shear instability is not fully understood but is believed to originate from the modulated martensite structure.
-The parent cubic L2$_1$ phase transforms to the modulated phase if the martensitic transformation is below the Curie point.
-Transformation above the Curie point invariantly leads to non-modulated simple tetragonal phase \cite{Heczko2009}.
-This suggests that magnetic interaction affects transformation and can be an important factor in promoting shear instability and the existence of a modulated phase.

-To increase the transformation temperature, usually a few atom\% of Mn is added at the expense of Ga.
-This strongly increases the transformation temperature which can exceed the nearly constant ferromagnetic Curie temperature \cite{Heczko2000,Heczko2004,Entel2008}.
-The excess Mn atoms are expected to fill the positions of the Ga atoms, and the magnetic moments of the excess Mn atoms are ordered antiferromagnetically \cite{Enkovaara2003} similar to the excess in prototypical Heusler Cu$_2$MnAl.\cite{Lapworth1974}
+The martensitic transformation is driven by elastic softening of parent phase\cite{bhattacharya2003,Seiner2013} and can be strongly affected by structural disorder\cite{Seiner2013b}.
+Moreover, several other pecularities occur prior martensitic transformation such as spin reorientation in premartensite\cite{Perevertov2024} and non-ergodic magnetoelastic damping probably caused by the interaction of magnetic domain structure with antiphase boundaries. \cite{Bodnrov2020} After transformation the presence of antiphase boundaries in modulated martensite significantly affects its magnetic behavior and increase magnetic coercivity \cite{Straka2019} This can provide new magnetic shape memory functionality.\cite{Straka2014}